defenseunicorns/uds-releaser/CONTRIBUTING.md

 ### Testing

-We strive to test all changes made to UDS CLI.
+We strive to test all changes made to UDS Releaser.
 If you're adding a new feature or fixing a bug, please add tests to cover the new functionality.
 Unit tests and E2E tests are both welcome, but we leave it up to the contributor to decide which is most appropriate for the change.
 Below are some guidelines for testing:

 #### Unit Tests